syafiqXsolla/xsolla-example-server-side-java/README.md

 The application will be accessible at http://localhost:8080/xsolla-example/server-side.

+**It's crucial to remember that your Docker need to be rebuilt too after every project rebuilt.**

 ### 4. Configure Ngrok

 ![screenshot](doc/img/ngrok-url.png)
 Ngrok provides a public URL for accessing your local server.
 You can open the Ngrok dashboard at http://localhost:4040.

-Copy the resulting URL and append /webhook.php to it (for example, https://<random>
-.ngrok-free.app/xsolla-example/webhook.php`) and add it to the webhook settings of your project at https://publisher.xsolla.com/<YOUR_MERCHANT>/projects/<YOUR_PROJECT>/edit/webhooks/`.
+Copy the resulting URL and append /xsolla-example/webhook to it (for example, https://<random>.ngrok-free.app/xsolla-example/webhook) and add it to the webhook settings of your project at https://publisher.xsolla.com/<YOUR_MERCHANT>/projects/<YOUR_PROJECT>/edit/webhooks/.

 ### 5. Add a product in Publisher Account